15 Warning Signs Your Metabolism Is Slower Than It Should Be

 Have you been counting calories meticulously, hitting the gym, getting plenty of sleep, and still not seeing the scale budge?
 It may not be your fault; your inability to shed those stubborn pounds could be because of a slow metabolism.

 Your metabolism is the process by which your body burns energy for basic bodily functions such as your heartbeat, brain function, and breathing.
 Since your metabolism burns food for fuel, those with a fast metabolism can seemingly eat whatever they want and not gain weight, while those with a sluggish metabolism have to work that much harder to lose or maintain their weight.

-Here are some of the biggest symptoms of a slow metabolism.
+Here are some of the biggest warning signs you have a slow metabolism.
 If you experience any of these, be sure to visit your doctor to get your thyroid tested—you could have hypothyroidism, or an underactive thyroid, which is ultimately responsible for your metabolism.
 In the meantime, you can make immediate changes with the help of The 50 Best Ways to Boost Your Metabolism.

 The biggest sign of a slow metabolism is unexplained weight gain.
 If you've been eating well and exercising and still packing on the pounds, it could be your metabolism. "[Gaining weight] very frequently goes unnoticed and is blamed on a presumed sense of increased appetite particularly among women," explains Mashfika N. Alam, MBBS, general practitioner at Icliniq.
 "This is commonly associated with hypothyroidism, which slows down the basal metabolic rate because of a lack of thyroid hormones which are essential to body's metabolic activities."
 Besides a slow metabolism, there are also 17 Surprising Reasons Why You're Gaining Weight.